bowen-upenn/scene_graph_commonsense/scenegraph_benchmark/README.md

 ## Step-by-Step Instructions

-These steps may appear difficult, but they are actually quite easy to implement compared to many other plug-and-play methods!
+These steps may appear complicated, but they are actually quite easy to implement compared to many other plug-and-play methods!
 And the results are worth it!
 You will notice a significant performance boost after applying our methods.

 In our provided repository, [Scene-Graph-Benchmark.pytorch/](https://github.com/zzjun725/Scene-Graph-Benchmark.pytorch/tree/5544610cfed0be574f6d34aa8d15f063a637a806)